AwalaApp/network-website/service-providers/implementation/coding.md

   next: service-providers/implementation/distribution.md
 ---

-# Write a Awala app
+# Write an Awala app

 Relaycorp offers high-level, open source libraries to make it easy to write desktop, mobile, CLI and server-side apps that communicate with Awala.
 You'll basically have to pick the appropriate library for your platform, and use it whenever you need to send or receive data.